marcpouzet/zrun/README.md

 on the fix-point computation of a monotone function on a domain with bounded height.
-This work build directly on 3/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
+This work build directly on 3/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (e.g., the programming language of Coq).
 In comparison, the original version was a shallow embedding in a language with call-by-need like Haskell.
 You can read the companion paper "[A Constructive State-based Semantics and Interpreter for a Synchronous Data-flow Language with State machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)" presented at EMSOFT'2023.

-If you find this work useful, please cite the above paper.
-If you have any comment, please send a mail to Marc.Pouzet@ens.fr.
+If you find this work useful for your own work, please cite this paper.
+If your have any comment or question, please send a mail to Marc.Pouzet@ens.fr.

 ## Getting Started